ibm-cloud-docs/containers/storage-utilities.md

 :   When you install the Helm chart, a Kubernetes pod is created in your cluster that performs a one-time or periodic backup of your PVC data, or restores data from {{site.data.keyword.cos_full_notm}} to a PVC.
 You configure your backup or restore in the `values.yaml` file that is provided with the Helm chart or by setting options in the `helm install` command.

 What limitations do I need to be aware of?
-:   If you want to back up or restore data of a block storage PVC, your PVC must not be mounted to an app.
+:   To back up or restore data of a block storage PVC, your PVC must not be mounted to an app.
 Block storage is mounted with a RWO access mode.
 This access allows only one pod to be mounted to the block storage at a time.
 To back up or restore your data, you must remove the pod that uses the storage to unmount the PVC.
 After the backup or restoring of data is finished, you can re-create your pod and mount the backed up or restored PVC.

 What do I need before I get started?
 :   To back up or restore data to {{site.data.keyword.cos_full_notm}}, you must [set up an {{site.data.keyword.cos_full_notm}} service instance, create service credentials to access the service, and create a bucket that can hold your data](#backup_restore_setup_object_storage).